-The environmental process is being undertaken in distinct phases.
-The NEMA Application Form and Draft Scoping Report were submitted to DE&NC on the 29th July 2020.
-EnviroAfrica, as the appointed Environmental Assessment Practitioner ("EAP"), received the acknowledgement letter for the NEMA Application Form and Draft Scoping Report on the 16th October 2020.
-The aim of the Scoping Process was to identify potential issues.
-The Final Scoping Report and Plan of Study for EIA were submitted to the Department of Environment and Nature Conservation (DE&NC) on the 8th October 2020.

-As per section 22 of the EIA Regulations (as amended):
+The NEMA Application Form and Draft Scoping Report were submitted to DE&NC on the 14th August 2020.
+EnviroAfrica, as the appointed Environmental Assessment Practitioner ("EAP"), received the acknowledgement letter for the NEMA Application Form and Draft Scoping Report on the 27th August 2020.
+Scoping Process was undertaken to identify potential issues.
+The Final Scoping Report was submitted on the 19th October 2020.
+As per section 22 of the EIA Regulations (as amended), the Draft EIR (this report) was submitted once the formal letter of approval/ acceptance of the Final Scoping Report was received from the competent authority.